 They used photos and anecdotes provided by Segovia — who was also depicted with his family in the mural — as inspiration.

-Inside the house is a recording studio where musicians practice as well as teach youth how to play instruments.
+Inside the house is a recording studio where musicians practice and teach youth how to play instruments.

-This festive tribute to Latin music covers every inch of Segovia’s home’s exterior walls.
+This festive tribute to Latin music covers every inch of the exterior walls of Segovia’s home.

 In 2019, Segovia added Carlos Santana and Santana percussionist Karl Perazzo to the mural.